RSEAA/RSEAA.github.io/index.md

 2. Suggest, [vote and comment on discussion topics](https://github.com/RSEAA/RSEAA.github.io/discussions/76), and
 3. Submit a [poster, vote and comment on posters](https://github.com/RSEAA/RSEAA.github.io/discussions/75)

-## Register for the Unconference

-Coming soon: you will be able to register for RSEAA24!

-There are also scholarships and accessibility micro-grants available.
-See Accessibility and Inclusivity section for more details.

 ## Suggest Discussion Topics